-Norwich and the fringe parishes105 will be the area's major focus for jobs, homes and service development to enhance its regional centre role and to promote major regeneration, the growth of strategic and smaller scale extensions and redevelopment to support neighbourhood renewal.
+Norwich and the fringe parishes will be the area's major focus for jobs, homes and service development to enhance its regional centre role and to promote major regeneration, the growth of strategic and smaller scale extensions and redevelopment to support neighbourhood renewal.
 The area will provide 30,500 additional homes and sites for a significant increase in jobs, including around 257 hectares of undeveloped land allocated for employment use.

-To achieve this, development sites will be focussed in the city centre, in strategic regeneration areas in East Norwich and the Northern City Centre and at strategic urban extensions106 in the north-east and west as well as other locations across the urban area as follows:
+To achieve this, development sites will be focussed in the city centre, in strategic regeneration areas in East Norwich and the Northern City Centre and at strategic urban extensions in the north-east and west as well as other locations across the urban area as follows:

 Part of Norwich Urban area Existing deliverable commitment (including uplift + delivery 2018/19) New allocations Total deliverable housing commitment 2018 - 2038

 City centre

 Northern City Centre Strategic 1,533 25

-Regeneration Area 1,588
+Regeneration Area 1,558

-Other city centre sites 2,717 200 2,917
+Other city centre sites 2,724 200 2,924

-City centre total 4,250 225 4,475
+City centre total 4,257 225 4,482

-East Norwich ·
+East Norwich

-East Norwich Strategic Regeneration Area 780 3,220 4,000
+East Norwich Strategic Regeneration 770 3,230

+Area 4,000

-Elsewhere in the urban area ( denotes stra ategic urban extens sions)
+Elsewhere in the urban area ( denote es strategic urbar n extensions)

 Colney 4 200

 204

-105 The Norwich fringe is the built-up parts of the fringe parishes of Colney, Costessey, Cringleford, Drayton, Easton, Hellesdon, Old Catton, Sprowston, Taverham, Thorpe St. Andrew, Trowse and the remainder of the Growth Triangle

-106 Strategic urban extensions/strategic housing growth locations will each provide over 1,000 new homes from 2018 to 2038
+&lt;sup>107 The Norwich fringe is the built-up parts of the fringe parishes of Colney, Costessey, Cringleford, Drayton, Easton, Hellesdon, Old Catton, Sprowston, Taverham, Thorpe St. Andrew, Trowse and the remainder of the Growth Triangle Strategic urban extensions/strategic housing growth locations will each provide over 1,000 new homes from 2018 to 2038